paraskalyan/Face-Recognition-Attendance-System/dailyDairy.md

 - Received feedback and suggestions for further improvements.
 - Wrapped up the project, ensuring all code and documentation were properly organized and archived.

-Please note that the specific tasks and activities may vary based on the project's requirements and your implementation approach.